 - Muscle weighs more than fat, so there's a compensating effect as you get fitter

-Finally, we'll present you with a certificate of achievement listing all the challenges you met!
+Finally, we'll present you with a certificate showing the level of achievement you met.

 What will Portsmouth CTC get out of it?